rupalkhilari/genome-designer/extensions/simple/README.md

 This is the file that is actually served and executed on the client.

-Extensions may simply register to the store etc by interacting with the GC API at `window.gd`
+Extensions may simply register to the store etc by interacting with the GC API at `window.constructor`